HenryHeSZ/weread-scraper/README.en.md

 11. **I also want to participate in development and contribute code, but every time I open the browser developer tools on the WeRead page, I get stuck in an infinite `debugger` breakpoint loop.
 What should I do?**

     You can disable breakpoints in your browser, but then you won't be able to debug by setting breakpoints where you need them.
-It is recommended that you check out my other repository [a2d2-firefox](https://github.com/Sec-ant/a2d2-firefox), which uses GitHub Actions to continuously pull the latest version of Firefox browser source code, replace the `debugger` keyword with another keyword, and automatically compile and release a Firefox browser for Windows environments.
-When debugging with this browser, `debugger` breakpoints will not be triggered and breakpoint locations can be customized.
+It is recommended that you check out my other repository [a2d2-firefox](https://github.com/Sec-ant/a2d2-firefox), which uses GitHub Actions to continuously pull the latest version of Firefox browser source code, replace the `debugger` keyword with another keyword, and automatically compile and release Firefox browsers for Windows/Linux/macOS platforms.
+When debugging with these browsers, `debugger` breakpoints will not be triggered and breakpoint locations can be customized.

 12. **This repository only has pre-built source code.
 Where can I download the built script file?**